niccdias/markdown-cv/index.md

 `2017–19` **Researcher, Shorenstein Center on Media Politics and Public Policy, Harvard Kennedy School of Government**

 Led research undertaken by the Center’s anti-misinformation initiative, the Information Disorder (ID) Lab.
 Developed systems to monitor social media for misinformation.
-Taught workshops for journalists on how to monitor social media for misinformation, check the authenticity of claims and images, and write effective fact-checks.
+Organized training sessions for journalists on advanced fact-checking techniques and misinformation detection.

 `2017` **First Draft News, Senior Research Fellow**

-Led research on social bots targeting the 2017 UK General Election.
-Devised social-network monitoring processes for First Draft's election projects.
-Wrote editorials and teaching materials.
+Led research on social media bot activity during the 2017 UK General Election.
+Developed systems to monitor social media for misinformation.
 Led workshops for journalists on tracking misinformation on social media, verifying claims and images, and writing effective fact-checks.
+Wrote editorials and teaching resources.